Western Zone Obesity Network · Patient Guide

 Welcome

 Bariatric surgery is not “taking the easy way out.”
-It is a real medical treatment for a real medical condition, and it changes your body’s biology to help you lose weight and improve your health.
+It is a real medical treatment for a real medical condition.
+It changes your body’s biology to help you lose weight and improve your health.

 About the Network